 Manufacturing business sales are likely to remain under pressure this year according to Deloitte in their 2020 Manufacturing Industry Outlook.
 Digitization is one of the tools forward-thinking manufacturers will be using to address the challenges they face in a market balanced between growth and contraction.

 As business buying habits change, digitizing sales channels is becoming an essential step.
-Online research, enquiry, specification and purchase can all take place without any personal contact between customer and supplier.
+Online research, inquiry, specification and purchase can all take place without any personal contact between customer and supplier.
 Typically, 70% of the buying process is already complete before your buyer contacts you.
 New businesses started by digital natives finding new ways to bring their products to market are also disrupting the marketplace.

 Sales representatives in the field increasingly need real time information about stock availability, pricing and delivery to complete the sales process.

-Advanced marketing analytics, mobile strategies, and process reengineering will all help to maintain a competitive edge.
+Advanced marketing analytics, mobile strategies, and process re-engineering will all help to maintain a competitive edge.